 After the form filling is completed, it’s a case of wiring funds to your new account.
 Brokers offer a variety of payment methods, including credit/debit cards and bank transfers, so the process has a feel of any other sort of online shopping.
 One thing to watch out for is that some of the payment methods are cheaper and quicker than others, checking the T&Cs can avoid unnecessary charges being applied.

 The trading monitor on your broker platform will offer up a range of data fields so that you can build your instruction to buy or sell Royal Mail shares.
-If you are particularly bearish about Royal Mail’s prospects, you can use a broker that offers CFDs to sell short and look to profit if price falls.

-Most brokers offer additional order types, which build trading decisions into the system so you can trade in or out of positions automatically.
+Most brokers offer several order types, which build trading decisions into the system so you can trade in or out of positions automatically.
 These help mitigate risk and mean you don’t have to watch the markets 24/7.